BingoBois/DolphinNewsNode/README.md

 # The system crashed, what do i do?

 ### 1.
-[Contact for SSH-Lpgin and Password]
+[Contact for SSH-Login and Password]

 ### 2.
 kubectl get pods